kourenke/Review-Infrared-small-target-segmentation-networks/README.md

 https://doi.org/10.1016/j.patcog.2023.109788.
 (https://www.sciencedirect.com/science/article/pii/S0031320323004867)

+Abstract:Fast and robust small target detection is one of the key technologies in the infrared (IR) search and tracking systems.
+With the development of deep learning, there are many data-driven IR small target segmentation algorithms, but they have not been extensively surveyed; we believe our proposed survey is the first to systematically survey them.
+Focusing on IR small target segmentation tasks, we summarized 7 characteristics of IR small targets, 3 feature extraction methods, 8 design strategies, 30 segmentation networks, 8 loss functions, and 13 evaluation indexes.
+Then, the accuracy, robustness, and computational complexities of 18 segmentation networks on 5 public datasets were compared and analyzed.
+Finally, we have discussed the existing problems and future trends in the field of IR small target detection.
+The proposed survey is a valuable reference for both beginners adapting to current trends in IR small target detection and researchers already experienced in this field.

 1. We have uploaded the label files of 5 public single frame data sets.

       Data set 1 is derived from "Miss Detection vs. False Alarm: Adversarial Learning for Small Object Segmentation in Infrared Images".